daphnesmit/vsp-nieuwegein/src/pages/index.md

 ---
 templateKey: index-page
 title: Great coffee with a conscience
-description: Lorem ipsum dolor sit amet, consectetur adipiscing elit
+description: This is a description
-image: /img/home-jumbotron.jpg
+image: /img/og-image.jpg
 ---